Olamideod/alx-backend/0x00-pagination/README.md

 ## Setup

+Download the `Popular_Baby_N
+# Pagination Project

+This project involves implementing pagination for a dataset of popular baby names.
+The goal is to learn how to paginate a dataset with simple page and page_size parameters, with hypermedia metadata, and in a deletion-resilient manner.

+## Learning Objectives

+By the end of this project, you should be able to explain:

+- How to paginate a dataset with simple page and page_size parameters
+- How to paginate a dataset with hypermedia metadata
+- How to paginate in a deletion-resilient manner

+## Requirements

+- All your files will be interpreted/compiled on Ubuntu 18.04 LTS using Python 3 (version 3.7)
+- All your files should end with a new line
+- The first line of all your files should be exactly `#!/usr/bin/env python3`
+- A `README.md` file at the root of the folder of the project is mandatory
+- Your code should use the pycodestyle style (version 2.5.*)
+- The length of your files will be tested using `wc`
+- All your modules should have documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)
+- All your functions should have documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)'`)
+- A documentation is not a simple word; it’s a real sentence explaining the purpose of the module, class, or method (the length of it will be verified)
+- All your functions and coroutines must be type-annotated

+## Setup

 Download the `Popular_Baby_Names.csv` file and place it in your project directory.
 This dataset will be used for the project tasks.

 ## Tasks